ThunderCls/xAnalyzer/README.md

 - It only detects loops inside functions (function boundaries Prologs/RETs).
 If a function contains a RET in the middle of its code it will be detected as a function end and the loops stack is cleared.

-- Analysis could fail if the executable being debugged has multiple dots it´s name
+- Analysis could fail if the executable being debugged has multiple dots in its name

 - Incorrect loop detection for a section with an non-conditional jump inside it (See [#7](https://github.com/ThunderCls/xAnalyzer/issues/7))